ivandokov/dokov.bg/src/about/index.md

 :::

 I love writing code, playing with Linux servers and trying new technologies.<br>
 My passion to web development made my favourite hobby a full time job.
-I was a team leader and coach in multiple companies, and now I work as a web consultant and developer at my own company called <a href="https://jetspark.io/?utm_source=dokov.bg&utm_medium=about" target="_blank"><img src="./jetspark.svg" alt="JetSpark" style="display: inline-block; height: 16px"/></a>.
+Over the years, I have gained valuable experience as a team leader and coach in various companies.
+Currently, I am proud to work as a web consultant and developer at my own company called <a href="https://jetspark.io/?utm_source=dokov.bg&utm_medium=about" target="_blank"><img src="./jetspark.svg" alt="JetSpark" style="display: inline-block; height: 16px"/></a>.

 ## Tech Experience